sramorosi/MAKE3-Arm/MAKE3/README.md

 This folder contains the Arduino Robot Arm control software for the MAKE3-Arm.

-It is written in the C programming language (not C++).
+It is written in the C programming language (it does not use C++ objects).
 Variables have been grouped into structures using `struct`, to help organize the code.

-An understanding of how microcontrollers works is required.
+An understanding of how microcontrollers work is required.
 Specifically there is an initialization function `setup()` and a repeating `loop()` function.
 For good robot arm performance it is important to let `loop()` loop as fast as possible.
-Slow loop can make the arm response jerky and potentially introduce unsteady dynamics.
+Slow loops can make the arm response jerky and potentially introduce unsteady dynamics.
 For reference, the MAKE3 runs about 15 milliseconds/loop while in remote control, and about 9 milliseconds/loop while in programmed mode.

 The code is written to control the main arm using the control Input Arm and the Selector.
 See folder [OpenSCAD-code](/OpenSCAD-code) for the design of these two control devices.

 ## Main Loop

 Here is a **snapshot** of the main loop.
-The global variable `make3` is a `struct` that holds arm data.
-The AUTO or programmed mode uses function `readCommands` and there will be more on that later.
-The TELE or remote control mode has a number of steps that make the movements smooth which are:
+The global variable `make3` is a `struct` that organizes the arm data.
+You see 'switch (make3.state)' in the middle which handles the **state**, which is controlled by the selector.
+[See section on selector](https://github.com/sramorosi/MAKE3-Arm/tree/main/MAKE3#highest-level-program-control-using-the-selector)

-1. First the potentiometers are read from the input control arm
-2. Second the point at the end of the arm is calculated from the potentiometer angles, which is the new target point
-3. Third the updateArmPtC function is called to move the current point toward the target point in a controlled move.
-More on the later.
-4. Fourth, the joint angles are then solved for the desired current point using the Inverse Kinematics function
-5. Finally, the angles are sent to servo to make the arm move.
-This is common for both AUTO and TELE.

 ```c++
 void loop() {  //########### MAIN LOOP ############